dmlc/dgl/examples/pytorch/gin/README.md

 Results
 -------

-Run with following with the double SUM pooling way:
-(tested dataset: "MUTAG"(default), "COLLAB", "IMDBBINARY", "IMDBMULTI"), results may **fluctuate**, due to random factors and the relatively small data set.

-if you want to follow the paper's setting, consider the script below.
+results may **fluctuate**, due to random factors and the relatively small data set. if you want to follow the paper's setting, consider the script below.

 ```bash
 # 4 bioinformatics datasets setting graph_pooling_type=sum, the nodes have categorical input features
 python main.py --dataset MUTAG --device 0  \